DavideMontagno/Master-Thesis/README.md

 └── syn_data.ipynb
 ```
 To use the project, follow these steps:

+To use the `compute_grid.ipynb` notebook, you need to provide an input dataset with the same features as the [Beijing-Trajectories-Project](https://github.com/jbremz/Beijing-Trajectories-Project) dataset.
+Place the downloaded dataset file in the `dataset` directory.

+## Computing Request Set

+Once you have the input dataset, you can proceed to compute the set of requests (R) to be fed as input to our model.
+This step can be achieved by executing the `compute_R.ipynb` notebook.

+## Synthetic Dataset Generation

+Alternatively, if you don't have access to the Beijing Trajectories dataset or want to generate a synthetic dataset, you can use the `syn_data.ipynb` notebook.

+To get the results:

 1. Change the parameters of the network (base station and drones) in the `conf_project.yaml` file.